szilvaa/acadio-tutorials/tutorial1/readme.md

 ```
 If the command is recognized, then you are good to go.
 Otherwise, you must obtain curl.
 Visit https://curl.haxx.se/ to download.
 ## Step 3: Get a 2-legged Oauth token
 This step is common for most Forge workflows.
-Follow the steps [here] (https://developer.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/). **IMPORTANT**: you must specify `scope=code:all` instead of `scope=data:read`.
+Follow the steps [here](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/). **IMPORTANT**: you must specify `scope=code:all` instead of `scope=data:read`.
 ## Step 4: Prepare output URL on AWS S3
-Follow the [steps] (http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html) in the AWS documentation to create presigned url in your AWS account.
-The following screenshots show how to do this if you have [AWS Toolkit for Visual Studio 2015 installed] (https://aws.amazon.com/visualstudio/).
+Follow the [steps](http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html) in the AWS documentation to create presigned url in your AWS account.
+The following screenshots show how to do this if you have [AWS Toolkit for Visual Studio 2015 installed](https://aws.amazon.com/visualstudio/).

 1. Right click on the bucket where you want the object to be stored.